PaparaoRambuddi/Coding-Assigment/README.md

 	Assume that the	Rooster is a specific type of Chicken.

 	created Rooster_withoutInheritance class with extrac methoed of  all properties generate sound ,walk..etc

+4. Can you model a parrot?
+We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.

+	a.A parrot living with dogs says: “Woof, woof”
+	b.
+A parrot living with cats says: “Meow”
+	c.
+A parrot living near the rooster says: “Cock-a-doodle-doo”
+	d.
+How do you keep the parrot maintainable?
+What if we need another parrot lives near a Duck?
+Or near a phone that rings frequently?

+	Created a Parrot with private constructors and  which accepts any class that implements GenerateSound interface.